 All online search tools and collections are available from anywhere 24 hours a day, 7 days a week.
 If you are off campus, you will be asked to login with your NetID and password.

-The library chat service will be available during the usual hours:
+The library chat service will be available during regular library hours:

-Librarians will also be available by chat, phone, or Nmail Hangouts Meet by appointment.
-Please complete the Research Consultation Request form to set up a time.
+Librarians are available by chat, phone, or Nmail Hangouts Meet by appointment.
+Meet with a Librarian for a research consultation.

 Advising

-Academic advising is available remotely.
-Contact your advisor to set up a virtual appointment for assistance with course selection and registration.
+Academic advising is available both remotely and in person.
+Contact your assigned advisor for assistance with course selection and registration.
 Please use the contact information below if you do not know your assigned advisor.

 Advising Center